Greenhouse gasses

 • Click here to read about data smoothing.

 Atmospheric methane (CH4) is measured at several sites distributed across the planet surface.
-Click on the link below see results from these measurement stations:
+Click on the link below see results from different measurement stations:

 Click here to jump back to list of contents.